EdoardoLaGreca/gentoo-inst/README.md

 - It's short.
 - It's written in POSIX shell only.
-- It has no external dependencies.
+- It has no external dependencies, other than the preinstalled utilities.
 - It's readable.

 ## Usage